Effects of light exposure on amygdala plasticity during adolescence: implications for anxiety and well-being

 Anxiety and mood disorders are the most common emotional disorders in adolescents, with suicidal ideation affecting up to 50% of youth.
 Adolescence is a remarkable period of neuroplasticity in the amygdala, a well-conserved structure best known for its role in emotional behaviors.
 Although in many cases adaptive, the capacity for neural circuit alteration also induces a state of vulnerability to environmental perturbations.

 In modern societies, adolescents are increasingly subjected to irregular environmental lighting, as 80% of adolescents in the USA reported using computers, smartphones, and tablets at night-time.
-Altered environmental light is associated with impaired mood and an increased risk of psychiatric disorders.
+Altered environmental light is associated with increased risk of psychiatric disorders.
 An important sub-nucleus of the amygdala, the medial amygdala (MeA) is situated in a crucial position to link environmental lighting to brain regions regulating emotional responses.

 Using a translational mouse model, this project explores the effects of alerted patterns of light exposure on amygdala plasticity and emotion-related behavior in adolescent mice, which will potentially lead to new complementary strategies to advance health and well-being in human adolescents.

 Depression is one of the most common, disabling, and expensive of all neuropsychiatric disorders.
 Emerging evidence implicates circadian rhythm abnormalities in the pathophysiology of depression.
 In particular, the nucleus accumbens (NAc), a central component of the midbrain dopamine reward circuit, exhibits disturbed circadian rhythms in postmortem brains of depressed patients, as well as in stressed mice exhibiting helpless behavior.